Dear Shareholders Swastika Investmart Limited

 4. Mr. Mahendra Kumar Sharma, Chief Financial Officer;

-5. Ms. Shikha Agrawal, Company Secretary and Compliance officer
+5. Mrs. Shikha Agrawal, Company Secretary and Compliance officer

 Change in the Key Managerial Personnel

-Furthermore, on recommendation of Nomination and remuneration Committee, Board of Directors of the Company in their meeting held on 20th January, 2025 subject to approval of shareholders in ensuing 33rd AGM, designated Mr. Parth Nyati, Whole-Time Director of the Company, as the Chief Executive Officer (CEO) of the Company with effect from 1st February, 2025, and he will continue to hold the position of Whole Time Director till 05th June, 2027.
+During the Financial Year 2025-26, shareholders on recommendation of Nomination and remuneration Committee and approval of Board of Directors of the Company, in the 33rd AGM held on 27th June, 2025 designated Mr. Parth Nyati, Whole-Time Director of the Company, as the Chief Executive Officer (CEO) of the Company with effect from 1st February, 2025, and he will continue to hold the position of Whole Time Director till 05th June, 2027.

 Disqualifications of directors